njhdunn/msi-container-tutorial/_episodes/02-running-containers.md

 ~~~
 {: .output}

-Once you have setup a working registry you can use search and pull.
+Once you have confirmed (or setup) a working registry you can use search and pull.
 The command `search` lists containers of interest
 and shows information about groups and collections.
 For example: